Frequently Asked Questions

 The museum offers discounted admission for teachers, seniors, active military personnel and children under the age of one.
-We also offer discounted admission through the Museums for All initiative.
+We also offer discounted admission through the Museums for All initiative and our WIC partnership.
 There are two great ways to save money in the long run (A) purchase a family membership or (B) purchase a museum 10-punch card.

 The Village of Oak Lawn allows museum visitors to park on the 5th floor of the parking garage at no charge.
 If you wish to park on a lower level, the price is $2 and you pay at the parking meter on the west side of the train station (remember your parking spot number.)

 No. A child must be accompanied by an adult at the museum at all times.

 No. However, if you are an adult and would like a tour of the museum, one of our staff would be happy to give you one.
 Please know that this may not be possible on busy days.
 The museum may require that you leave your driver's license at the front desk while you tour the museum with one of our employees.
 Your license will be returned to you upon completion of the tour.